 Washburn is excited to partner with the Kansas Bureau of Investigation.
 Construction began in May 2014 on a new state forensics laboratory on the campus of Washburn University.
 A Topping Off Ceremony is planned for Wednesday, Sept.
 24, signifying the final exterior steel beam in place

 To be situated between the south end of the Petro Allied Health Center parking lot and Durow Drive, the approximately 100,000 square foot facility will house the State of Kansas crime lab.
 About 70 scientists and technicians will work at the building once it is completed.
-The project is anticipated to cost $55 million and the building is expected to open in 2016.
+The project is anticipated to cost $55 million and the building is expected to open in October 2015.
 Washburn plans to issue bonds to pay for the building's construction with the State of Kansas repaying those costs, and costs associated with building operations, through a master lease covering the life of the building.